Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 “Engagement with social media and our cell phones releases a chemical called dopamine, that’s why when you get a text it feels good right, so you know we’ve all had a weird feeling a little bit down and feeling a bit lonely and so you send out 10 texts to 10 friends and hi, hi, hi, hi, because it feels good when you get a response.”

-Simon then goes on to share the comparative addictive nature of social media to smoking, drinking and gambling.
+Simon Sinek then goes on to share the comparative addictive nature of social media to smoking, drinking and gambling.

 Is it an issue for millennials alone?

 My father was born in the late 1920’s and he left us far earlier than he should have due to cigarettes and alcohol.
-Who knows what would lead have happened had he had Facebook.
+Who knows what would might have happened had he had Facebook.

 I believe that human beings have been chasing the dopamine rush since the beginning of time.